Instruments and Bows

 Buying an instrument is a fascinating process, and we are happy to help you start that journey with us.
 Please let us know how we can help.

-Full size violin: We keep Dominants, Evah Pirazzis, Evah Pirazzi Golds, Obligatos, Visions, Vision Solo, Vision Titanium Solos, and a variety of Pirastro and other E strings in stock.
+Full size violin: We keep Dominants, Rondos, Evah Pirazzis, Evah Pirazzi Golds, Obligatos, Visions, Vision Solo, Vision Titanium Solos, and a variety of Pirastro and other E strings in stock.

 Fractional violins: We carry Visions.